Warsaw Leasing Office Market increasingly polarised – Q1 2026

 The Warsaw office market is increasingly evolving according to a “two-speed” model.

-- Why Warsaw’s office market is becoming increasingly divided between central and non-central locations, and what this trend means for tenants and building owners?
+- Why Warsaw’s office market is becoming increasingly divided between central and non-central locations, and what this trend means for tenants and building owners in 2026?

 - Which areas of Warsaw record the highest vacancy rates, and where is the availability of modern office space limited?

-- How is developer activity changing, and why are new office developments now concentrated almost exclusively in central locations?
+- How developer activity is changing in Q1 2026, and why new office developments are now concentrated almost exclusively in central locations?

 In Q1 2026, the Warsaw office market continues to confirm the thesis of its ongoing polarisation.
 Differences between central and non-central zones are evident in the quality of supply and availability of office space, as well as in developer activity.
 In practice, this means the market currently operates in two parallel realities governed by different supply and demand dynamics, according to a report published by the Research and Analysis Department of AXI IMMO, Poland’s largest advisory firm in the commercial real estate market, entitled “Office Market in Warsaw in Q1 2026.”